Creative U Faculty, 2026

 Instagram: Studio-Holden | Website: Whitney Holden and Studio Holden

-Whitney Holden is an award-winning graphic designer, creative director, design mentor, artist, and entrepreneur.
+Whitney is an award-winning graphic designer, creative director, design mentor, artist, and entrepreneur.
 She has created brands, designed publications, and won national awards for small local agencies and global entities such as Funimation, Flower Mound, Texas, and Mary Kay, Dallas.
-Holden has served in creative leadership positions as the design studio supervisor at Mary Kay and recently as the creative director at Dodd Creative, Dallas.
+Whitney has served in creative leadership positions as the design studio supervisor at Mary Kay and recently as the creative director at Dodd Creative, Dallas.
 She has previous teaching experience as an adjunct faculty member at the University of Texas at Arlington.
 Her leadership and teaching style come from a place of empathy, lifelong learning and continual self-improvement.

 Sarah is facing forward and smiling.